paudalida/paudalida.github.io/_posts/2023-11-17-blog-post-title-from-file-name.md

 Open the CMD to run then type in these code:

 ![image](https://github.com/paudalida/paudalida.github.io/assets/151016630/63e9e31f-8471-41b8-b18b-600eaababfba)

 ![image](https://github.com/paudalida/paudalida.github.io/assets/151016630/95aabf81-0faa-43ae-aef3-7cf630e3c9d2)

 After you have typed in these commands.
-You will see this:
+The final output will be like this:

 ![image](https://github.com/paudalida/paudalida.github.io/assets/151016630/7d38d810-8385-4552-881a-d74bfce3103e)